kerim/mydatagarden/src/site/notes/Technology/Obsidian to Word.md

 (Alternatively, you can open the "Document Preferences" in Word and click OK to refresh the citations.)
 ## Tips and Tricks
-That's it for now.
-There is a lot more you can do, but I haven't tried any of these things yet, so I'm not ready to document them:
+The above quick start guide should get you going.
+Please make sure this is working for you before trying anything else.
+When you are ready, you can check out my my [[Technology/Customizing Obsidian to Word\|Customizing Obsidian to Word]] guide for some additional tricks:
 -  Add a reference document telling the script how to style your Word document.
-(This is already documented in my [[Technology/Customizing Obsidian to Word\|Customizing Obsidian to Word]] guide.)
-- Add metadata to your Obsidian document to pre-fill the title, author, date, and other fields in the Word Reference document.
+-  Add metadata to your Obsidian document to pre-fill the title, author, date, and other fields on export.
-- Export directly to a formatted PDF document without first going through the step of exporting to Word.
+-  Merge multiple documents before export.

-- Create a table of contents.
+This is just a fraction of what is possible.
+Other things you can do include exporting directly to PDF with formatted citations.
+(That is, without first exporting to Word.)
+Or automatically creating a table of contents when you export.
+If I ever figure these things out for myself I will write them up here as well.
 ## Acknowledgements
 - I would like to thank the following people for their help in figuring out this workflow.
 Without whom I never would have figured all this out!
 	- User parfitt.christine, in the Zotero forums, where she gave [the instructions](https://forums.zotero.org/discussion/comment/407793/#Comment_407793) that got me started.